mp911de/CleanArchitecture/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on JBoss AS7, WildFly 8 or better.
 You could easily change the delivery mechanism to a console application with only providing a new delivery mechanism and a different approach how to wire the dependencies.